-The Horizon Centre for Doctoral Training offers 10-20 places on the four-year research programme, My Life in Data, which focuses on researching personal data and the traces we leave behind.
+The Horizon Centre for Doctoral Training (CDT) offers 13 places on the four-year research programme, Creating Our Lives in Data, which focuses on researching personal data and the traces we leave behind.
 This data is now a major business and societal asset and can reveal a wealth of information about our habits, behaviours, preferences, relationships and emotions.

 The PhD programme accepts applicants from a wide range of backgrounds including computer science, engineering, mathematics, human factors, psychology, sociology, business, geography, social science and the arts.